telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/export.md

 > **Important**
 > * Exporting in older browsers, such as Internet Explorer 9 and older, or Safari, requires the implementation of a server proxy.
 For more information, see the [`proxyUrl` configuration sections above](/api/javascript/ui/pivotgrid#configuration-pdf).
-> * PDF export is not supported in Internet Explorer 8 and older browser versions.

 ## Excel Export